-This post was published in April 2017 and updated September 2020.
+This post was updated September 2020.

 Laying out a room is difficult, especially when you factor in television placement, space restrictions, open floor plans, and natural pathways.
 Every living room layout is different and there are lots of ways to solve your difficult-to-layout space, but we’ve put together some foolproof living room layout options to make the task easier.